heyimdima/ContactManagmentSystem/README.md

 ## Purpose
-The purpose of this assignment is to assess your ability to:
+The purpose of this assignment is to assess the ability to:
 * Use multiple levels of abstraction in software design.
 * Utilize file input/output in a C++ program.
 * Utilize operator overloading in a C++ program.